fdemiane/Parallel-SPH/README.md

 # Parallel-SPH
+Update: Outdated, a better version will be committed soon.
+The algorithms used are entirely different and one step towards a real-time simulation :)

 A parallel implementation of Smooth Particle Hydrodynamics.
 The project contains the code for the offline simulation and the code for a basic DirectX Renderer.
 The renderer is Windows only.
 To run the Demo, press on the executable: You move with the WASD keys and rotate using the arrow keys.